-Fig. 19: Step 1: View attributes of the Chromosome feature class text field, and click Add to query.
-This adds an additional constraint to the query that searches for protein coding genes on a chromosome with ID NW 003791143.1.
+Fig. 18: Step 1: View attributes of the Chromosome feature class

+Then click Constrain next to the attribute DB Identifier.
+In the pop-up window, enter NW_003791143.1 into the text field, and click Add to query.
+This adds an additional constraint to the query that searches for protein coding genes on a chromosome with the DB identifier NW_003791143.1.